unsnetworks/ubiaccess_server/README.md

 - Requests from android apps are also simple.

-- See example app sources.
+- See example android apps using Volley and Gson.

   [Android App Examples](https://github.com/unsnetworks/ubiaccess_examples_app)